 Besides Taekwondo and Karate, there are also a number of Jiu-Jitsu dojos in the neighborhood.
 Renzo Gracie’s Newark location is located at 172 McWorter St. (973-351-4064) and Team Jucao Newark Brazilian Jiu Jitsu is at 33 Merchant Street (973-573-9293).

 So far, that sounds like a lot of fight classes and gyms.
-But The Ironbound is also home to the Sharpe James Recreation Center at 226 Rome Street that is complete with indoor pool.
+But The Ironbound is also home to the Sharpe James Recreation Center at 226 Rome Street which is complete with an indoor pool.
 Reach them at 973-733-3707 to see what their seasonal offerings are.
 There are also 3 public parks: Independence Park, Riverbank Park, and The Passaic River Waterfront.
 If you’re avoiding the gym and the inevitable resolutioners, like me, come find me hitting the pavement.
-I’ll be the one huffing-and-puffing… but with a great playlist!
+I’ll be the one huffing and puffing… but with a great playlist!
 Remember, exercising releases endorphins, and endorphins make you happy!